Questions about Admissions and Application Information

 All full-time applicants whose native language (mother tongue) is not English MUST provide TOEFL scores from tests taken within the last 1-3 years.

-*Part-time applicants whose native language (mother tongue) is not English [who are U.S. citizens or permanent residents] or who have been working in the U.S. for a considerable period may request a waiver of this requirement.
+*Part-time applicants whose native language (mother tongue) is not English [who are U.S. citizens or permanent residents] may request a waiver of this requirement.
 Waiver decisions are made by the admissions committee.
 Petitions for waiver may be reviewed on a case-by-case basis by the admissions committee.
 Under certain circumstances we may require demonstration of necessary English communication skills to succeed in the program.

 What is the minimum TOEFL score considered for application?